Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 ![Angular routing gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1601962584230/Ijbr8LPpS.gif)

 There we go.
-We created our basic Angular app and added a custom component where we can route to.
+We created our basic Angular app and added a custom component that we can route to.

-From here, we can build many more pages and create a fully functional website!
+We can build many more pages and create a fully functional website from here!

 You can find more information on the [Angular website](https://angular.io/) or download this project from [GitHub](https://github.com/rebelchris/angular-starter-demo).